Skip to content

 Final thoughts

-A dental practice is not worth what it produced in the past.
+A dental practice may not be worth what it produced in the past.

-It is worth what it is likely to keep producing for the next owner.
+It’s value comes from what it is likely to keep producing under the next owner.

-That is how you stop buying based on surface strength and start evaluating real buyer value.
+That is how you move beyond buying based on surface-level strengths and start evaluating long-term ownership value.

 And once you can see value through that lens, the next step is verifying it through due diligence and deal review.